 The following list serves as a general guide to required foundation courses for our schools:

 Required pre-requisites differ among our schools.
-So please be sure to contact our Managing Director.
+So please be sure to contact your school MBA director.
 The WebMBA offers self-paced, online modules that meet pre-requisite requirements.
-Applicants and accepted students work closely with a graduate faculty member to complete modules by the orientation meeting.
+Applicants and accepted students must complete modules by the orientation meeting.
 These modules are inexpensive and will save you the time of taking campus courses.
 The program strongly recommends that students have undergraduate courses in marketing, management, and legal environment.

 Typically, applicants with a business-related undergraduate degree will have completed these courses.
 Contact the MBA director early in the application process to determine the specific foundation courses you need.